ReallyAbdullah/ReallyAbdullah/README.md

 ###

-<h5 align="left">🔭 As an AI Engineer Intern at RadicalX, I’m currently working on applying AI models like LLMs to build an intelligent Interview prepration Assistant.
-I'm using Vertex AI from Google Cloud, LangChain, Python, Docker and GCP in my workflow.</h5>
+<p align="left">🔭 As an AI Engineer Intern at <b>RadicalX</b>, I’m currently working on applying AI models like LLMs to build an intelligent Interview prepration Assistant.
+I'm using Vertex AI from Google Cloud, LangChain, Python, Docker and GCP in my workflow.</p>

 ###